 Fizik Vento is a thin 2mm lightweight bar tape that is aimed at riders who want uncompromised bar feel for ultimate control and was designed in collaboration with Fizik’s sponsored pro riders.

 The Vento MicroTex has a tacky feel and textured finish to offer a non-slip performance in all conditions.
-Thanks to its 2mm thickness the Vento MicroTex will suit riders with small hands as well as being very light at a feathery 38.7g (claimed).
+Thanks to its 2mm thickness, the Vento MicroTex won't be a problem for riders with small hands as well as being very light at a feathery 38.7g.
 Simple push-in Fizik branded bar ends are supplied with the bar tape as well as finishing tape, to help you get a neat finish.

-Fizik offers their Vento Microtex tape in a range of plain and fluro colours as well some contemporary bi-colour designs.
+Fizik offers their Vento Microtex tape in a range of plain and fluro colours as well as some contemporary two-colour designs.